superfaceai/docs/docs/guides/create-new-capability.md

 : Corresponds to Object in JavaScript or Dictionary in Python.
 : Uses curly brackets, e.g. `{myField number}` defines an object with single field of type number.

-Objects are commonly used to define inputs and results of use-cases:
+Objects are commonly used to define inputs, results, and errors:

 ```hcl